shurrey/Blackboard-docsSite/learn/soap/getting-started/about-web-services-sample-code.md

 ---
 layout: post
 title: "About Web Services Sample Code"
-purple-text-title: "About Web Services Sample Code"
 id: learn-soap-gs-about-web-services-sc
 categories: Learn Soap
 author: Scott Hurrey
 ---
+# About Web Services Sample Code

 Blackboard Learn provides access to sample code to help Developers build against the Blackboard Web Services.
 This sample code is accessible directly from the Blackboard Learn User Interface.
 The download comes in the form of a